 Chemical sweeteners are classes asnon-nutritive sweeteners: that means that they don’t have any calories or nutritional value.
 The lab-created sweetness of these additives throws off the natural sense of taste, making normally naturally sweet foods like fruit taste bland and unappetizing over time.
 The result?
 Users may either overindulge in legitimately sweet food believing they’ve “balanced” their diet, or reach for intensely artificially-flavored products to overcome the trained imbalance in their taste receptors.

 Honeycomb: The Healthy-Alternative Sweetener

 Natural sweeteners have a place in every cupboard, recipe, or favorite morning beverage – it’s simply a matter of finding the right ratio for your tastes.
 Even if you enjoy a natural sweetener such as honeycomb as an energy-packed snack rather than an additive to a food, you’ll be helping to shift your diet away from chemical additives that could potentially sabotage your efforts at healthy eating.
 As with all things, the best approach to eating well – and joyfully – is experimentation and moderation.
-So, the next time you’re craving processed sugar, why not try a nibble of honeycomb instead?
-With Pass The Honey’s sustainable, environmentally-responsible honey products, you and your loved ones can enjoy eating clean and feeling good about your healthy-alternative sweetener choices – from our family to yours.
+So, the next time you’re craving processed sugar, why not try eating honeycomb instead?
+Buy honeycomb online with Pass The Honey’s sustainable, environmentally-responsible honey products, you and your loved ones can enjoy eating clean and feeling good about your healthy-alternative sweetener choices – from our family to yours.

 - “New CDC report: More than 100 million Americans have diabetes or prediabetes.”
 CDC.gov (Centers for Disease Control and Prevention), July 18, 2017, https://www.cdc.gov/media/releases/2017/p0718-diabetes-report.html.
 Accessed July 27, 2019.